EricssonResearch/scott-eu/doc/architecture.md

 The  presented architecture is formed by the following components that are necessary to run and monitor the robots inside the
 warehouse: V-REP, Robots and Digital Twin.
 These components are intended to run in different machines in a seamless way and in different networks.

+There are two scenarios in this architecture:

+- **Simulated Scenario:** The robots and the warehouse are simulated by V-REP and all the information are gathered from the simulator.
+In this scenario a single ROS MASTER is used.
+ROS algorithms communicate with the V-REP through *ROS_INTERFACE* and *ROS API*.
+- **Real Scenario:** In this scenario, real robots are used and each robot has its own ROS MASTER.
+Each robot will be equipped with its own computer and running ROS on top of it.
+Each ROS MASTER can communicate with each other with using [ROS MultiMaster](http://wiki.ros.org/ROS/Tutorials/MultipleMachines).

 The following figure illustrates the components of the architecture and the communication between them.

 ![alt text](http://url/to/img.png)